kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Afterwards, loot the Sith for the Power Gauntlets.
 Run to the sarcophagus to loot Freedon Nadd's Lightsaber.

 *YOU MUST UNEQUIP VISAS BEFORE TALKING TO XARGA AGAIN OR ELSE YOUR RUN ENDS HERE*
-  - `}` Unequip Visas's lightsabers, helmet, and MC's armband.
+  - `}` Unequip Visas's lightsabers, and helmet.

 ### Onderon Palace
 - Convo: 3 3

-- Take T3-M4 with you.
+- Take Atton with you.

 - Spam 1 through the entry dialog.
   - `}` Equip enhanced lightsaber on mainhand + Freedon Nadd's saber offhand, Sith Gauntlets, Power Implant, Jal Shey Armor, and Targeting Visor to MC.